air/configtest/README.md

   1. Reach a state, e.g. with a state.sls file
   1. Run a module.

 Don't get them confused.
-You can't
+You can't put a module function in a state.

 ### YAML will get you.